rk-lindsey/al_driver/doc/source/correctionmode.rst

 * **Line 7:** Currently commented out, this variable gives the user the option to stop immediately after generating the parameter file (option ``SOLVE_AMAT``) or immediately after the MD simulation of the first cycle (option ``RUN_MD``); useful if you do not want to do iterative learning.
 If these are specified, related sections of the input file can be omitted.

 * **Lines 33--34:** We are providing a file that explicitly specifies weights for the first cycle.
-The file contains one line per expected row in the A-matrix, which specifies the weight to apply during regresion.
+The file contains one line per expected row in the A-matrix, which specifies the weight to apply during regression.
 This is a purely optional choice and was done to replicate a fit performed earlier by hand.

 * **Lines 63--69:** These lines specify that the MD driver during the learning process will be the supported DFTB code, `DFTB+ <https://dftbplus.org/index.html>`_.
 Note that this option only makes sense when trying to delta learn a ChIMES correction for DFTB.
 These lines also indicate that the basefiles for running these simulations will be provided in ``ALL_BASE_FILES/DFTBMD_BASEFILES``.
 The DFTB+ compilation indicated here includes OpenMP support, hence related variables are provided via ``MD_OMPEXPORTS``.

 * **Lines 86--90:** Specify that this run is to generate a correction. ``CORRECTED_TYPE`` indicates what software will be used to evaluate BLM interactions.
-Currently only ``DFTB+`` is supported -- support for LAMMPS is coming soon.
+Currently only ``DFTB+`` has been verified with this option, though LAMMPS can also be used, in principle. **This is a developer TODO.** -- support for LAMMPS is coming soon.
 This block also indicates where the files needed to evaluate the BLM interactions are provided -- in this case, ``ALL_BASE_FILES/DFTBSP_BASEFILES/``

-* **Lines 100-109:** This bit is for demonstrative purposes.
+* **Lines 100--109:** This bit is for demonstrative purposes.
 This block is typically where information on how to run the GT calculations is provided.
-As will be discussed below, the GT established by our training trajecory file is DFT (PBE)in this example.
+As will be discussed below, the GT established by our training trajectory file is DFT (PBE) in this example.
 However you can see that we have instead provided DFTB+ as our GT labeling method, which doesn't make sense!
 We have done so here only to provide an example of how one might specify DFTB as a GT method -- this would be useful in the case of trying to fit a standard ChIMES model to reproduce a trusted DFTB model.

-The neccesary input files and directory tree structure are provided in the example folder, i.e.:
+The necessary input files and directory tree structure are provided in the example folder, i.e.:

 .. code-block:: bash
-    :emphasize-lines: 5,8,10,16
+    :emphasize-lines: 5,10,16
     :linenos:

     $ tree